CameronMontgomery/CameronMontgomery/README.md

 <h2>👋 Hello</h2>
 I’m Cameron Montgomery.
 I am a Software Engineer living in Centennial, CO.
-I graduated from Hack Reactor Advanced Software Immersive in December 2022 and spent the following 5 months in an apprenticeship at Square (Block), where I worked with the payment onboarding team taking part in international SEV remediations and working toward bringing Square's great service to more business types here in the US.
-I am now open to employment while I continue developing personal projects and continued learning.
+I graduated from Hack Reactor Advanced Software Immersive in December 2022 and spent the following 5 months in an apprenticeship at Square (Block), where I worked with the payment onboarding team, taking part in international SEV remediations and working toward bringing Square's great service to more business types here in the US.
+I am both open to employment opportunities and looking for collaborators with possible paid work.

 ### I primarily work with